FOR AGES 3 YEARS TO 18 YEARS

 It is difficult to pinpoint the number of blue devil fishes in the Australian oceans and marine aquariums.
 Some species receive protection while some don’t.

-All blue devil fish species live in oceans.
-They are also kept in saltwater aquariums.
-Southern blue devils or the paraplesiops meleagris are common in Southern Australian reefs.
 They are mostly cave-dwellers living in hiding places that are more than five meters deep to forty meters underwater.
 These fishes live in colonies that may be inhabited by several juveniles and adults.
 This species can be seen along the coast from southern and eastern Victoria to Houtman Abrolhos Islands in Western Australia.

 The western blue devil fish mostly stays in their homes in the rocky reefs, coral reefs, underwater caves, and crevices.
 These fish are highly territorial and live a solitary life.
 Males protect their territory from other males of the same species.
 They can be seen in their habitat at the depth of 196.8-1772 in (5-45 m).

-The eastern blue devil fish (Paraplesiops bleekeri) has similar preferences and lives in reefs and estuaries, hiding in caves and crevices.
-These fish are shy and prefer not to be seen.
 They often take refuge under ledges of inshore estuaries and coral reefs.
 This fish species can be found in shallow waters as well as in the depth of up to 1181 in (30 m).

-The range of eastern blue devil fish stretches from southern Queensland to NSW’s south coast.
-This blue devil species is a protected fish in NSW under the Fisheries Management Act 1994.
 People may land up paying heavy fines if they are caught carrying eastern blue devil fish or possessing them at home.
 This species is known to live a solitary life and is most active during the night.

 All blue devil fish generally live in breeding pairs.
 They are highly associated with their particular habitat and do not like to explore new waters.
 They like caves, reefs, and deep rocky overhang as home.

-Blue devil fish have a long lifespan.
-The southern blue devil fish can live up to sixty-five years in their natural habitat.
 The blue devil damsel fish is often mistaken as an Australian blue devil variety.
 They are found in the sheltered bays, lagoons of the Pacific Ocean, edges of the Indian Ocean, Indonesia, Philippines, Palau, and the Solomon Islands.
 These blue fish can live up to six years in their wild habitat and for around fifteen years in captivity.

-All blue devil Paraplesiops genus fish lay eggs onto the substrate.
-Usually, males guard the eggs until they hatch.
-Breeding season for yellow-blue, rare, eastern blue devil fish or paraplesiops bleekeri stretches from October to March.
-These fishes lay eggs in groups in close locations.
-The eggs remain glued to the underside of caves and ledges where they live until fries are hatches.
 The newborn fish look like larvae.
 These freely swimming tiny young fish are just 0.15 in (4 mm) long.
 These fish settle down close to the reef areas when they attain a length of about 0.39 in (10 mm).

-The conservation status of the blue devil fish species is Not Evaluated.
-However, some of these species receive local protection.
-The eastern blue devil fish enjoys protection in their natural habitat in waters around NSW.
 They are highly protected due to rarity and low availability.
 The main threat to these fish is trade for saltwater aquariums and collections.
 The southern blue devil species or the paraplesiops meleagris does not enjoy protection in their wild habitat.

-Just like a tiger's unique stripes, adult blue devil fish have unique blue markings on the lower part of the gill cover.
-Marine scientists, use those distinguished markings to identify individual fish when monitoring them.
-The eastern blue devil fish looks different than the other two varieties.
-These fish have a blue and white banded pattern on the body.
-The head has blue spots.
 These fish have blue dorsal and anal fins, while the tail fin is bright yellow with blue markings.
 The pelvic fins and the dorsal and anal fins are elongated like their close cousins.
 These fishes can grow up to about 15-16 in (38-41 cm) in length.
-The young fish are less colorful with a dusky brown body and with less visible stripes.
-Their coloration becomes vivid as they grow in age.

 Males have ventral fins and yellow or orange tails while females have transparent fins and mostly blue tails.

 We've been unable to source an image of a Blue Devil Fish and have used an image of its habitat.
 If you are able to provide us with a royalty-free image of a Blue Devil Fish, we would be happy to credit you.
-Please contact us at [email protected].
+Please contact us at hello@kidadl.com.

 Blue devil fish are generally shy marine fish.
 They are marine wildlife and cannot be called cute.
 These fishes are beautiful to look at with their bright coloration.